almaan/genetech/README.md

 **Main Responsible TA:** Ludvig Larsson<br>
 **Lab Status:** Being Proofread :hourglass_flowing_sand: <br>

-In this lab you will be working on two different single-cell datasets.
-Single-cell RNA sequencing (or scRNA-seq) have exploded in the last decade and has become one of the most valuable tools in genomics to define celltypes, explore cell states, study cell to cell interactions, track differentiation processes over time, study response to drugs and much more.
-ScRNA-seq methods have also become important tools in ongoing research efforts to create atlases of all the organs in the human body and we are still learning more about new cell types and cell states every year.
+Single-cell RNA sequencing (or scRNA-seq) has become one of the most valuable tools in genomics to to answer questions about molecular processes at the cellular level.
+For example, scRNA-seq has been used to define new celltypes and cell states, study cell to cell interactions, track differentiation processes over time, study responses to drugs and much more. scRNA-seq methods have also become important tools in ongoing research efforts to create atlases of organs in the human body in efforts such as the Human Cell Atlas (HCA).

-In this lab we will use the popular Seurat R package to explore some of the most essential parts of a scRNA-seq analysis workflow.
+In this lab we will explore the popular Seurat R package for single-cell genomics data analysis.
+You will be introduced to some of the most basic steps in a scRNA-seq analysis workflow including quality control, normalization, batch correction, dimensionality reduction, unsupervised clustering and differential expression analysis.

 ## :dna: Lab 4 | Spatial Transcriptomics analysis :dna: